 Take advantage of our low-level platform API— integrate our resource loader with your game's existing asset pipeline.Game Integration Guide

 Get the best of both worlds by building your native C/C++ desktop app's front-end with modern HTML/CSS/JS.

 Take advantage of our AppCore framework to launch cross-platform windows and render to OS-native GPU surfaces.Try the Quick-Start

 Free* for indie developers

 Community support only.

-Custom licensing for clients with more complex needs.
+For large organizations with more complex licensing needs.

 Custom development and 1-on-1 integration consulting.

 site licensing, and more.

 Originally founded in 2008 as an open-source project named "Awesomium", we pioneered and developed the very first Chromium embedding solution for games and applications— reaching 100K+ downloads in only a few months.